 The Great Ocean Road is the iconic 240-km stretch of coastline that winds through Victoria's charming beach towns, along ocean cliffs and through lush rain forest.
 The official start is Torquay, the surfing capital of Australia and home to Bell's Beach — yes, the beach from "Point Break."

 You can take a day tour along the Great Ocean Road to the famous 12 Apostles sea stacks that rise dramatically out of the crashing waves off the coast of Port Campbell National Park.
 It's a 3-hour drive from Melbourne, so be sure to leave in the early morning to allow for a scenic lunch stop in Lorne or Apollo Bay while still making it to the 12 Apostles before sunset.
 These enchanting rock formations are the natural erosion of the limestone coastline, and your eyes aren't fooling you — there are only eight still standing.
 The best view is from the beach at Gibson Steps, but always check the weather and the tide before going on the beach.

-The Great Barrier Reef Drive is much shorter, at 87 miles long, but just as spectacular.
+The Great Barrier Reef Drive is much shorter, at 140 kilometres long, but just as spectacular.
 It follows the Queensland coast from Cairns to Cape Tribulation with white sand and stunning seascapes on one side and lush green rain forest on the other.
-Make time for the World Heritage-listed Daintree National Park, where you can try out River Drift Snorkeling in the Mossman Gorge.
+Make time for the World Heritage-listed Daintree National Park, where you can try out River Drift Snorkelling in the Mossman Gorge.

 Have a wild time